Merneptah Stele: Description and context

 The stele was discovered in 1896 by Flinders Petrie in the ancient Egyptian city of Thebes, and first translated by Wilhelm Spiegelberg.
-In his "Inscriptions" chapter of Petrie's 1897 publication "Six Temples at Thebes", Spiegelberg described the stele as "engraved on the rough back of the stele of Amenhotep III, which was removed from his temple, and placed back outward, against the wall, in the forecourt of the temple of Merneptah.
+In his "Inscriptions" chapter of Petrie's 1897 publication "Six Temples at Thebes," Spiegelberg described the stele as "engraved on the rough back of the stele of Amenhotep III, which was removed from his temple and placed back outward, against the wall, in the forecourt of the temple of Merneptah.
 Owing to the rough surface, and the poor cutting, the readings in many places require careful examination...
 The scene at the top retains its original colouring of yellow, red, and blue.
 Amun is shown giving a sword to the king, who is backed by Mut on one side and by Khonsu on the other".

 Now in the collection of the Egyptian Museum at Cairo, the stele is a black granite slab, over 3 meters (10 feet) high, and the inscription says it was carved in the 5th year of Merneptah of the 19th dynasty.
-Most of the text glorifies Merneptah's victories over enemies from Libya and their Sea People allies, but the final two lines mention a campaign in Canaan, where Merneptah says he defeated and destroyed Ashkelon, Gezer, Yanoam and Israel.
+Most of the text glorifies Merneptah's victories over enemies from Libya and their Sea People allies.
+The final two lines mention a campaign in Canaan, where Merneptah says he defeated and destroyed Asqaluna, Gezer, Yanoam and Israel.

-Egypt was the dominant power in the region during the long reign of Merneptah's predecessor, Ramesses the Great, but Merneptah and one of his nearest successors, Ramesses III, faced major invasions.
-The problems began in Merneptah's 5th year (1208 BC), when a Libyan king invaded Egypt from the west in alliance with various northern peoples.
+Egypt was the dominant power in the region during the long reign of Merneptah's predecessor, Ramesses II, but Merneptah and one of his nearest successors, Ramesses III, faced significant invasions.
+The problems began in Merneptah's 5th year (1208 BCE), when a Libu king invaded Egypt from the west in alliance with various northern peoples.
 Merneptah achieved a great victory in the summer of that year, and the inscription is mainly about this.
-The final lines deal with an apparently separate campaign in the East, where it seems that some of the Canaanite cities had revolted.
+The final lines deal with a separate campaign in the East, where some of the Canaanite cities had revolted.
 Traditionally the Egyptians had concerned themselves only with cities, so the problem presented by Israel must have been something new – possibly attacks on Egypt's vassals in Canaan.
 Merneptah and Ramesses III fought off their enemies, but it was the beginning of the end of Egypt's control over Canaan – the last evidence of an Egyptian presence in the area is the name of Ramesses VI (1141–1133 BC) inscribed on a statue base from Megiddo.

 Canaanite campaign

 The bulk of the inscription deals with Merneptah's victory over the Libyans, but the closing lines shift to Canaan:

 The "nine bows" is a term the Egyptians used to refer to their enemies; the actual enemies varied according to time and circumstance.
-Hatti and Ḫurru are Levantine, Canaan and Israel are smaller units, and Ashkelon, Gezer and Yanoam are cities within the region; according to the stele, all these entities fell under the rule of the New Kingdom of Egypt at that time.
+Hatti and Ḫurru represented the entirety of Syro-Palestine, Canaan and Israel were smaller units within the region, -Canaan might here refer to the city of Gaza,- and Asqaluni, Gezer and Yanoam were cities within the region.
+Based on their determinatives, Canaan referred to the land whilst Israel referred to the people.